 Figure one shows the results obtained when running the ensemble Kalman filter for five days.
 The camera counts at point B predicted solely by the model are shown in blue, the observations in cyan, and the analysis (the DDA predictions produced by combining the noisy observations with the model predictions) in green.

-Ideally the DDA analysis should be more accurate than the noisy observations or model predictions.
-However, looking at the RMSE from the ground truth we find a forecast RMSE 9.80, analysis RMSE 2.58, observations RMSE 0.91.
-This could be due to the randomness of the ABM; the agents perform a ‘coin-flip’ at the bleed-out spot, and bleed-out if the result is higher than the bleed-out

-rate.
-The model relies so heavily on this coin-flip randomness that any kind of forecast, even with the observations incorporated, will rarely be closer than observations.

 In predicting the number of agents at point B, the DDA method also performs parameter estimation of the bleed-out rate, shown in figure 1.b).
 After a period of initial fluctuation the rate settles to a roughly constant value, varying slowly from 0.427 – 0.435.
 Given that the true bleed-out rate is 0.433, this is fairly successful.